Yipara logoYipara

 +

-Common signs include bad breath (halitosis), drooling or saliva staining on the chin, difficulty eating or dropping food, pawing at the mouth, facial swelling (especially under the eye or on one side of the face), eye discharge on the affected side, bleeding gums, red or swollen gums, loose teeth, weight loss, and behavioral changes like hiding or irritability.
-Cats are masters at hiding pain, so dental disease is often advanced before owners notice.
+Common signs include persistent bad breath, drooling or saliva staining on the chin, difficulty eating or dropping food, pawing at the mouth, facial swelling (especially under the eye or on one side of the face), eye discharge on the affected side, bleeding gums, red or swollen gums, loose teeth, weight loss, and behavioral changes like hiding or irritability.
+Cats are masters at hiding pain, so dental concerns is often advanced before owners notice.
 Regular dental checkups are important even if your cat seems fine.

 How much does it cost to treat a cat tooth infection?